 continued from previous page

-6. Develop the mindset of a good entrepreneur
+6. Develop the mindset of a great entrepreneur

 This is a business.
 Period.
 If you don’t understand the business, you won’t be successful.
 If you don’t know what it takes to be a good entrepreneur, you won’t be successful.
 So, how do you learn the business?

-The books I recommend at the end of this article will help, but if you really want to learn the intricacies of this industry, follow the first three steps.
+The resource I recommend at the end of this article will help AND if you really want to learn the intricacies of this industry, follow the first three steps.

-It’s all about marketing in this game and there are a thousand and one different approaches you could take.
+It’s all about branding and marketing in this game and there are a thousand and one different approaches you could take.

 8. Develop your selling skills.